 Anchoring is a term that comes from NLP (Neuro Linguistic Programming).
-Basically anchoring something involves linking a certain state, either an emotion or a feeling, to a specific stimulus.
+Anchoring something involves linking a certain state, either an emotion or a feeling, to a specific stimulus.
 Hypnosis can help create these anchors for therapeutic purposes, but some anchors are naturally occurring.

 Let me give you an example of a natural anchor.
-I’m listening to a song on the radio and it takes me back to a certain memory.
-I can feel the flood of emotions associated with the remembered event.
-That song is an auditory anchor, a stimulus that links me to a certain feeling.
+Suppose I’m listening to a song on the radio and it takes me back to a certain memory… I might then feel a flood of emotions associated with the remembered event.
+That song is an auditory anchor, a stimulus that links to a certain feeling.
 Sometimes natural anchors are triggered by visual stimulus.
 You might see something on TV or in the newspaper that elicits an emotional state.
-That’s a natural anchor.
+That’s another natural anchor.

 Anchoring can be experienced through all the sensory systems.
 Taste and smell can work as anchors, but for therapeutic purposes it’s the auditory, visual, and kinesthetic senses that are used.
 The memory works by association and that’s why anchoring occurs.
 It links and connects stimulus to a resourceful feeling.
 I often use touch to help clients anchor feelings in my one-on-one hypnosis sessions.